CRIL in short

 présentation

 Lens Computer Science Research Lab (CRIL UMR 8188) is a joint laboratory between Université d’Artois and CNRS, that has a strong research focus on Artificial Intelligence and its applications.
-It groups together more than 60 members, including researchers, lecturers, PhD students, postdocs and administrative or technical staff.
+It groups together about 70 members, including researchers, lecturers, PhD students, postdocs and administrative or technical staff.

 The CRIL is a member of the Confederation of Laboratories for Artificial Intelligence Research in Europe of the regional humAIn alliance.
 It is funded by Ministère de l’Enseignement Supérieur et de la Recherche, CNRS, Université d’Artois and Hauts de France region.